bbauska/meta-react-basics/README.md

 purpose of this module is to understand the 'what' and the 'why', and to get set up for the modules that follow.

-**Components** are one of the foundations of React.
-In React, everything revolves around components.
-You'll learn how to build **components**, how to structure and customize your React projects, and how to compose layouts by importing components into other components.
+<b>Components</b> are one of the foundations of React.
+In React, everything
+revolves around components.
+You'll learn how to build <b>components</b>, how to structure and customize your React projects, and how to compose layouts by importing components into other components.

 You'll learn about passing data from one component to another.
-You'll learn about **JSX syntax** in React and how to use it to structure and style your components.
+You'll learn about <b>JSX syntax</b> in React and how to use it to structure and style your components.

 By the end of this module (one) you will be able to: